Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-PGyc_YN4DaM.md

 # [January 19th, 2021 Livestream](../2021-01-19.md)
 ## Q&A: Are you going to add more functionality to the Programmable Splitters?
 https://www.youtube.com/watch?v=PGyc_YN4DaM
-This question was possibly duplicated with a more recent answer: April 6th, 2021 Livestream Q&A: Ratio Splitters? [https://www.youtube.com/watch?v=A26wW5I25T8](https://www.youtube.com/watch?v=A26wW5I25T8)
+This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: The Ratio Splitter?](./yt-cBwAofHv-6o.md) [https://www.youtube.com/watch?v=cBwAofHv-6o](https://www.youtube.com/watch?v=cBwAofHv-6o)

 ### Topics